 A cohabitation agreement is legally binding unless deemed unfair in Court.
 As a formal legal document, it is not something that should be entered into lightly.
 Each party needs to voluntarily agree to sign, and both should seek legal advice from qualified family law solicitor before they proceed.
 A third, independent solicitor will draft the final agreement, ensuring impartiality.

 When deciding to sign a cohabitation agreement it is important to seek legal advice from a solicitor you can trust.
 We have many years of experience in Family Law, and we are accredited by the Law Society’s Family Law Panel, which demonstrates our team’s commitment to excellence in this field.

-An experienced and accredited solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+An experienced and accredited solicitor will have an initial consultation with you to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.